grumpypixel/msfs2020-gopilot/README.md

    Subnet Mask . . . . . . . . . . . : 255.255.255.0
    Default Gateway . . . . . . . . . : 192.168.1.1
 ```

 In this case, *192.168.1.73* would be your local IP address which you can use to connect to from another computer.

 ## Where's this SimConnect.DLL?

 The SimConnect.dll comes bundled with the GoPilot executable and will be extracted automatically if the DLL cannot be found in the given search paths.
-Please be aware that this bundled versoin may no be the latest version of SimConnect.
+Please be aware that this bundled version may no be the latest version of SimConnect.

 If you want/need the latest version of the SimConnect.dll, you can find it in the MSFS2020 SDK within the following directory:\
 /MSFS SDK/Samples/SimvarWatcher/bin/x64/Release/

+Or whatever installation path you chose for the SDK...

-Please have a look at the [Flight Simulator Forums](https://forums.flightsimulator.com/t/how-to-getting-started-with-the-sdk-dev-mode/123241) for further instructions if you want to know how to get and install the SDK.
+Please have a look at the [Flight Simulator Forums](https://forums.flightsimulator.com/t/how-to-getting-started-with-the-sdk-dev-mode/123241) for further instructions if you want to know how to get and install the latest version of the SDK.

 ## My virus scanner thinks my Go distribution or compiled binary is infected.
 What the heck?!